rrevi/rrevi.github.io/_posts/2022-07-04-performance-crystal-vs-ruby.md

 published: true
 layout: post
 title: 'Performance: Crystal vs Ruby'
-intro: In this post, let's compare the run performance of different scripts with Crystal and Ruby
+intro: In this post, let's compare the run performance of a bubble sort script with Crystal and Ruby
 ---

 ### Refresher about Crystal and Ruby